ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

 ## Timing Side-Channels {#timing-security}
 Beyond timing side-channel considerations for ML-KEM itself, care should be taken when using Kemeleon encodings, in particular those with a non-zero failure probability.
 Rejecting and re-generating public keys or ciphertexts may leak information about the use of Kemeleon encodings, as might the overhead of the encoding itself.
+Additionally, the algorithms required to perform big integer arithmetic may leak information via timing.

 # IANA Considerations